 · National Night Out is a program that encourages neighbors to gather together and get to know each other on a more personal level while also meeting with community leaders, police and fire department personnel.
 CRU and CCSO K9 members participated in a National Night Out Tour in partnership with the Elkton and North East Town Police Departments.
 K9 and UAV demonstrations were conducted in Elkton, North East and Charlestown, MD for several hundred residents.

 · Ask the Sheriff is an opportunity for residents of Cecil County to ask questions directly to Sheriff Adams about any aspect of the operations of the Sheriff’s Office.

 · “Fugitive Friday” was created in partnership with the Maryland State Apprehension Team (MSAT).
 It is posted on the Cecil County Sheriff’s Office Facebook page weekly.
-Since April 17, 2018, 30 apprehensions have been made and three persons turned themselves in.
-Investigations have been closed by posting photos and video of suspects, including a shoplifting case, which was closed with a confession within two hours of the post.
+During 2019, 90% of persons posted have been apprehended.
+Investigations have been closed by posting photos and video of suspects.
 The CCSO Facebook account has been very useful to communicate with the public.

 To request a deputy to attend your event or schedule child finger printing please contact:

-For information about Cecil County Sheriff's Office's Community Policing Program please view the 2018 Annual Report
+For additional information about the Community Policing Program please view the 2019 Community Policing Report.

 Deputies from the Cecil County Sheriff's Office were recognized by the Maryland Chiefs of Police Association and Maryland Sheriffs' Association as Maryland's 2017 Deputies of the Year for Community Service.
 The group was recognized for their work in support of delivering ALICE training to thousands of people in 2017.